JaleelRadhu/RREF_scratch_implementation/README.md

-This code calculates the RREF of a matrix.
+Scratch Implementation of code to calculates the RREF of a matrix.